Modified Kerr black holes surrounded by dark matter spike: Acknowledgements

-\acknowledgments This paper is based upon work from COST Action CA21136 {\it Addressing observational tensions in cosmology with systematics and fundamental physics} (CosmoVerse) supported by COST (European Cooperation in Science and Technology).
+The research of LMN, SZ and HH was supported by the Q-CAYLE project, funded by the European Union-Next Generation UE/MICIU/Plan de Recuperacion, Transformacion y Resiliencia/Junta de Castilla y Leon (PRTRC17.11), and also by project PID2023-148409NB-I00, funded by MICIU/AEI/ 10.13039/501100011033.
+Financial support of The Department of Education of the Junta de Castilla y Leon and FEDER Funds is also gratefully acknowledged (Reference: CLU-2023-1-05).
+This paper is partly based upon work from COST Action CA21136 {\it Addressing observational tensions in cosmology with systematics and fundamental physics} (CosmoVerse) supported by COST (European Cooperation in Science and Technology).
 SC acknowledges the {\it Istituto Nazionale di Fisica Nucleare} ({\it iniziative specifiche} QGSKY and MOONLIGHT2).